ansible/workshops/exercises/ansible_rhel_90/README.md

 # Ansible Workshop - Ansible for Red Hat Enterprise Linux (90 mins)

+This is the documentation for Ansible Automation Platform 1.2.
+If you are looking for Ansible Automation Platform 2, please go to [http://aap2.demoredhat.com/](http://aap2.demoredhat.com/).

 Ansible is a simple yet powerful IT automation engine for application deployment, configuration management, and orchestration that you can learn quickly.

 ## Table of Contents